Dec. 7 and 8, 2017

 The performance has its Willamette roots in the Lessons and Carols service created in Oxford, England.
 Willamette adds to the flavor by having rhetoric Professor Jeanne Clark give seasonal readings to connect the carols sung by the audience and the special feature selections performed by Male Ensemble Willamette, Voce Femminile and the Willamette Chamber Choir.
 The performance is an invitation to slow down the crush of the commercial Christmas season and focus on the spirit of the season.

-This Salem Holiday Tradition is a SOLD OUT event, so be sure to get your tickets early!
+This Salem Holiday Tradition typically sells out, so be sure to get your tickets early!

 Tickets can be purchased in person at the music office in the Rogers Music Center, or charge by phone at 503-370-6255, Mon-Fri, 9 a.m. to 4 p.m.